2016 Green Party presidential debates and forums

 A series of political debates were held between the Green candidates for president in the 2016 United States presidential election.

 Presidential debates

 July 24, 2015 - Green Party Annual National Meeting

-On July 24, 2016 the Green Party had its first presidential candidate forum for the 2016 election cycle, taking place in St. Louis, Missouri.
-The five leading Green candidates were present in the debate: Former Lexington Town Meeting Member and 2012 Green Party Presidential Nominee Jill Stein, Distinguished Professor Emeritus of the University of South Carolina William Kreml, People's National Convention organizer Sedinam Kinamo Christin Moyowasifza Curry, San Diego County Air Pollution Control Inspecter Kent Mesplay, and Earth First! organizer Darryl Cherney.
+On July 24, 2016, the Green Party had its first presidential candidate forum for the 2016 election cycle, taking place in St. Louis, Missouri.
+The five leading Green candidates were present in the debate: Former Lexington Town Meeting Member and 2012 Green Party Presidential Nominee Jill Stein, Distinguished Professor Emeritus of the University of South Carolina William Kreml, People's National Convention organizer Sedinam Kinamo Christin Moyowasifza Curry, San Diego County Air Pollution Control Inspector Kent Mesplay, and Earth First! organizer Darryl Cherney.
 On the following day, the candidates participated in a Black Lives Matter rally in Ferguson.

 January 23, 2016 - Green Candidate Forum (cancelled)

 In conjunction with the General Assembly of the Green Party of California, the planned San Diego debate was cancelled supposedly due to a candidate exclusion dispute.
 In addition to the Green Party of California, the national Green Party Presidential Campaign Support Committee was also to host the livestreamed forum.